Age 7 to 9

 - Able to read and comprehend chapter books on a 3rd or early 4th grade reading level

 - Can answer comprehension questions about a chapter in a journal

 - Able to write three or four sentences on a topic

-- Usually used by children in second or third grade
+- Usually used by children in third grade

 What's New and Different for Age 7-9